wp-plugins/wp-nivo-slider/readme.txt

 USE

 To use the WP Nivo Slider, you must first enter the settings Plug-in Option -> WP Nivo Slider and choose which category you want that displays the posts.
 Next you need to insert a post in that category you chose previously.
 In the post that you entered you need to choose a post thumbnails.
 WP Nivo Slider changes its size to be the size image that you inserted, or the size of the slider will depend on the Largest image.
+This plugin do not resize images.

 == Screenshots ==